-The criteria used in determining the scope of the financial reporting entity is based on the provisions of Governmental Accounting Statements No. 61, The Financial Reporting Entity.
+The criteria used in determining the scope of the financial reporting entity is based on the provisions of U.S. GAAP.
 The District is the primary governmental unit based on the foundation of a separately elected governing board that is elected by the citizens in a general popular election.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
-The District is financially accountable if it appoints a voting majority of the organization's governing body and: 1) It is able to impose its will on that organization, or 2) There is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the primary government.
-The District has no component units as of year-end.
+The District is financially accountable for a component that has substantively the same governing body as the District's governing body, and additionally (1) the primary government and the component unit have a financial benefit or burden relationship or (2) management (below the level of the elected officials) of the primary government have operational responsibility for the activities of the component unit.